foremast/foremast/_docs/pipeline_examples.rst

 Example Workflow
 -----------------

 At Gogo we have a detailed workflow for using Foremast internally.
-Feel free to copy our workflow or use it as insperation for your own.
+Feel free to copy our workflow or use it as inspiration for your own.
 You can view all of our internal templates on the `foremast-templates repo`_.

 .. image:: _static/gogo-pipeline.png